benhoyt/benhoyt.github.com/writings/language-speed.md

 I've seen a lot of dislike for dynamically typed languages on Hacker News and programming reddit recently.
 I'm an avid user of Python, and I'm going to make some arguments for it based on two kinds of speed: that compile speed matters a lot, and that execution speed doesn't matter as much as you think.

-Don't get me wrong -- I've worked on large, dynamically typed codebases, and I understand the tradeoff.
+Don't get me wrong -- I've worked on large, dynamically typed codebases, and I understand the trade-off.
 The main problem with languages like Python is refactoring: when you make changes, you have to re-test pretty much every part of code you've changed, either manually or via unit tests.
 If you don't, there's a good chance it will throw some kind of runtime error because you spelled an attribute name wrong (or similar).

 But, as I'm going to argue, I believe that *in many cases* the developer-productivity pros outweigh the refactoring cons.